BY-LAWS OF AMERICAN ASSOCIATION OF PHYSICISTS IN MEDICINE

 The Board shall be responsible for formulating, promulgating, implementing and maintaining a conflict of interest policy, which shall be specified in the Rules.

-The Board shall have other duties pursuant to these By-Laws and in accordance with the Rules.
+The Board shall have other duties pursuant to these bylaws and in accordance with the Rules.

-Section 2.
-Composition (amended October 20, 2005, September 26, 2016, and August 31, 2022)
+Section 2.Composition (amended October 20, 2005, September 26, 2016, August 31, 2022, and September 1, 2023)

-The Board shall consist of one representative from each Regional Chapter of the Corporation, who will be called Representative Board Members, twelve representatives who will be elected by all Members and Emeritus Members of the Corporation, who will be called Board Members-at-Large, the elected officers of the Corporation and the Chair of the Board.
+The Board shall consist of one representative from each Regional Chapter of the Corporation, who will be called Representative Board Members, twelve representatives who will be elected by all Full Members of the Corporation, who will be called Board Members-at-Large, the elected officers of the Corporation and the Chair of the Board.
 The Council Chairs, the representatives to the American Institute of Physics and the Executive Director shall be non-voting ex officio members of the Board.
 No voting Board Member may hold more than one voting position on the Board at a time.

 Section 3.
-Nomination, Election, and Vacancies (amended December 4, 2002, October 29, 2009, September 26, 2016, and August 31, 2022)
+Nomination, Election, and Vacancies (amended December 4, 2002, October 29, 2009, September 26, 2016, August 31, 2022, and September 1, 2023)

-The Secretary shall prepare and provide a Ballot to each Member and Emeritus Member together with biographical information on all nominees not less than six weeks before the Annual Business Meeting.
+The Secretary shall prepare and provide a Ballot to each Full Member together with biographical information on all nominees not less than six weeks before the Annual Business Meeting.
 The closing date for receipt of the completed ballots by the Secretary shall be three weeks before the Annual Business Meeting.
 The Secretary shall inform all candidates of the results of the election at least two weeks before the Annual Business Meeting.

 The Secretary shall be responsible for the integrity of the election process.
 In the event of a tie vote for any office, the Board will vote by secret ballot at its next regularly scheduled meeting.
 The votes of all Board members attending shall be counted at once and the results announced.
 In the event of a tie vote by the Board, the tie shall be resolved by the Executive Committee in a closed session; if the vote of the Executive Committee is a tie, the election shall be decided by the flip of a coin by the Executive Committee.

 Section 4.
-Terms of the Office (amended October 5, 2011 and August 31, 2022)
+Terms of the Office (amended October 5, 2011, August 31, 2022, and September 1, 2023)

 Representative Board Members and Board Members-at-Large shall be elected for a three-year term, and after serving that term, shall not be eligible for election as a Board Member-at-Large or Representative Board Member for a period of one year.
 Officers, upon completion of their term of office shall not be eligible for election as a Board Member-at-Large or a Representative Board Member for a period of one year.
 One-third of the Board Members-at-Large shall be elected each year.

 A Board Member's term of office shall begin on January 1 of the year following the Annual Business Meeting at which the election results are announced and shall continue until a successor takes office.
 Should a Board Member-at-Large be unable to complete the term of office for any reason, the vacancy shall be filled for the remainder of the term by the unelected candidate in the immediately previous election for Board Member-at-Large who received the largest number of votes.
 The Secretary shall determine the appropriate individual and shall notify the President, the Board and the individual.
-Should a Representative Board Member be unable to complete the term of office for any reason, the vacancy shall be filled by the appropriate Regional Chapter through a mechanism defined by its By-Laws.
+Should a Representative Board Member be unable to complete the term of office for any reason, the vacancy shall be filled by the appropriate Regional Chapter through a mechanism defined by its bylaws.

 Section 5.
 Board Meetings